In memory of Alfred Adams, 243 Machine Gun Corps, killed on the Gavrelle/Oppy sector on 26/11/17.

 In the meantime, much of the work presented here focuses on the German experience of the conflict, including a broad analysis of life in Munich from 1914-1919.
 Other articles examine areas away from the usual analysis of Western Front and I hope they will offer up much food for thought.
 I should add that my feature on horses and mules was written long before the phenomenon of War Horse.
 The success of the novel, play and film spurred further research by historians into the field and it is gratifying that my original title for this piece, The Forgotten Army, has been made redundant.
 However, I feel that my feature remains fresh, with new insights for those interested in the sterling service of the British army's horses and mules.

 Note: Many of these articles first appeared on firstworldwar.com.
 However, this site hosts old drafts that I consider my juvenilia.
-I have thoroughly revamped and overhauled the features on The Historical Eye, including a great deal of subsequent research.
+I have thoroughly revamped and overhauled the features for this website, including a great deal of subsequent research.
 I've also spent much time improving the copy and flow of the words.
 In short, my work hosted on firstworldwar.com should be discounted.
-I believe the site is now run as a for-profit enterprise, something that it was not when I submitted my work.
-Requests to remove these features have gone unanswered.

 Click on the pictures below to access the features or use the tabs above

 © 2018.
 All rights reserved